sudotliu/sudotliu.github.io/index.md

     image: /assets/images/splash.png
 ---

-Welcome to my blog that will mostly be focused on technology, especially code.
+Welcome to my blog that will mostly be focused on code.

 I am a simple guy with deep fondness for technology.
 I've always been driven by a desire to discover how things work, and that inquisitive nature will probably never be fully